teslakit/teslakit/README.md

 # TESLA-KIT

-Python library for statistical calculations and methodologies for handling global climate data.
+Teslakit is a Python3 library for statistical calculations and methodologies for handling global climate data.

 ## Main contents